uraimo/Awesome-Swift-Playgrounds/README.md

 * [Learn about transducers](https://github.com/mbrandonw/learn-transducers-playground) - A little tutorial that explains transducers.
 * [Swift Functors, Applicatives, and Monads in Pictures](https://github.com/mokacoding/Swift-Functors-Applicative-Monads-In-Pictures-Playground) - Companion to the article: Swift Functors, Applicatves, and Monads in Pictures.
 * [Functors in Swift](https://github.com/mokagio/Swift-Functor-Introduction-Playground) - A playground to introduce Functors in Swift, and their practical usage.
-* [DataStructuresPlayground](https://github.com/oliverfoggin/DataStructuresPlayground) - Data Structures and Algorithms in Swift.
+* [DataStructures Playground](https://github.com/oliverfoggin/DataStructuresPlayground) - Data Structures and Algorithms in Swift.
 * [Swiftography](https://github.com/sketchytech/Swiftography) - Standard cryptographic algorithms in a Swift Playground.
-* [AlgorithmsPlayground](https://github.com/ashokgelal/AlgorithmsPlayground) - Various algorithm implementation in Swift.
+* [Algorithms Playground](https://github.com/ashokgelal/AlgorithmsPlayground) - Various algorithm implementation in Swift.
 * [Dynamic Programming With Swift](https://github.com/evansjohnson/DynamicProgrammingWithSwift) - A set of three dynamic programming problems implemented in a Swift.

 ## UIKit And Graphics
 *A list of playgrounds that demostrate various aspect of UIKit and other graphical frameworks*

-* [UIStackViewPlayground](https://github.com/dasdom/UIStackViewPlayground) - Interesting examples of use of UIStackViews.
+* [UIStackView Playground](https://github.com/dasdom/UIStackViewPlayground) - Interesting examples of use of UIStackViews.
 * [METAL Playground](https://github.com/haawa799/METAL_Playground) - Apple Metal framework playground.
-* [BezierPathPlaygrounds](https://github.com/DigitalLeaves/BezierPathPlaygrounds) - Some playgrounds to better understand UIBezierPaths.
+* [Bezier Path Playgrounds](https://github.com/DigitalLeaves/BezierPathPlaygrounds) - Some playgrounds to better understand UIBezierPaths.
 * [RPClarity](https://github.com/RobotsAndPencils/RPClarity) - Shows a technique for blurring an image behind the characters behind one or more UILabels.
-* [swiftclock](https://github.com/nickoneill/swiftclock) - An animated clock in a swift playground.
+* [Swift Clock](https://github.com/nickoneill/swiftclock) - An animated clock in a swift playground.
-* [uikit-playground](https://github.com/ralfebert/uikit-playground) - Playgrounds to experiment interactively with UIKit views.
+* [UIKit playground](https://github.com/ralfebert/uikit-playground) - Playgrounds to experiment interactively with UIKit views.
-* [WatchKitAssetPlayground](https://github.com/cwimberger/WatchKitAssetPlayground) - A swift playground for creating awesome animations for your WatchKit Apps.
+* [WatchKit Asset Playground](https://github.com/cwimberger/WatchKitAssetPlayground) - A swift playground for creating awesome animations for your WatchKit Apps.
 * [Swift 2.0 Protocol Extension Example](https://github.com/jhurray/Swift2-Protocol-Extension-Example) - Showing how to use Swift2 protocol extensions to render errors in UIViews and UIViewControllers without subclassing or creating classes.
 * [Mondrian](https://github.com/timbellay/Mondrian) - Make iOS app mockups in Swift 2.x playgrounds.
 * [Tinting](https://github.com/Jesse-calkin/tinting) - A small playground to demonstrate image tinting in UIKit.